theikkinyeolde/heroku-wp-environment-sync/README.md

 ## Changelog
 ### 0.3.1 / 4.9.2017
 * Added dump caching for situations where fresh database dump doesn't matter.
 You can utilize earlier dump by using the ```--use-cache``` -flag.
-* Added user configurations for future user sepcific configurations.
+* Added user configurations for future user specific configurations.
 For starters, you can modify if the script stores cache.

 ### 0.3.0 / 23.8.2017
 * Fixes to bugs conserning initialize and other stuff.